SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

 ## How to access the newly deployed webMethods API Control Plane?

 1. Open your browser and go to `https://[the-host-you-configured]:444/` or `http://[the-host-you-configured]:8080/`
 2. You should see the login screen.
-Log in using Administrator usename and the default password.
+Log in using Administrator username and the default password.

 ###### [Back to Top](#api-control-plane-deployment-with-docker-compose)
 ***